 We awake with a delightful continental breakfast before heading out for a full day of touring.
 We head straight to Bomana War Cemetery where we will conduct a Remembrance Service to honour the fallen as your military history specialist recounts select stories from those who rest eternally at Bomana.
 Private time will then be available to reflect on individual relative sites and take in the atmosphere.
-We will continue on our tour out of Port Moresby heading towards Sogeri, along the Sogeri Highway, stopping off at Hombrom Bluff & Rouna Falls as we make our way to McDonald’s Corner and learn the importance of this area and continue to Owers’ Corner for the breath taking views of the Owen Stanley Ranges.
+We will continue on our tour out of Port Moresby heading towards Sogeri, along the Sogeri Highway, passing by Hombrom Bluff & Rouna Falls as we make our way to McDonald’s Corner and learn the importance of this area and continue to Owers’ Corner for the breathtaking views of the Owen Stanley Ranges.

-After visiting Owers Corner, viewing the plaques and part of the Kokoda Track and its surrounds we will make our way back to Sogeri for lunch at Sogeri Lodge.
+Visiting Bomana Cemetery, Owers Corner, viewing the plaques and part of the Kokoda Track and its surrounds will certainly give us time to engage in a delicious lunch in a perfect setting.
 We will return to the hotel for dinner and prepare for our next days adventure to Milne Bay.
 (B,L,D) (Overnight Port Moresby)